redsolver/skydroid/README.md

 4. Add some recommended Collections
 5. Navigate back to "Apps" and enjoy!

-Note: The F-Droid collection currently uses the temporary domain name `papagei`.
-It will be changed to `fdroid-app` in a few days.
+Note: The F-Droid collection's domain name was changed to `fdroid-app` lately.
+Please remove the old `papagei` collection by long-pressing it and choosing "Remove with Apps".

 ## Video Demo